 It is a struggle to get from point A to point B for working moms.
 We often cannot make class parties or make cute lunches for our kids everyday, although we would love to.
 We need scheduling flexibility from the schools and from other parents.
 We can drop off party supplies before 8 a.m. or after 5 p.m.
 We can make PTO meetings if they were at night and not during the day.
 We can do Saturdays.
 But we cannot do Tuesdays at 10 a.m.

 The generations of moms before us often pass along the guilt they received from their own mothers for working outside the home.
-Our mothers had it worse than we did.
 Remember the working girl boom of the 80’s?
-Can you imagine the conversations with their moms?
+Can you imagine the conversations with their moms when they went to work?
+It was definitely more difficult for them.

 The Working Moms’ Guilt.

 This could either be self-imposed or a manifestation of all the above.
 Either way, its up to us to cut ourselves some slack.
 No one else is going to do it for us.
 Try to turn down the volume of guilt and start choosing joy instead.
 Believe in yourself and be content with what you are doing.
-Our kids deserve happy moms.
+Do it for the kids.
+They deserve happy moms.

 Meet the teacher day (late for work)